smorzechowski/weho_pop_gen/README.md

 $TRIMGALORE --quality 20 --phred33 --fastqc --paired --output_dir trimmed_reads_all_qual --length 36 --stringency 3 -e 0.1 $1 $2
 ```

-To run trimgalore on many individuals, I created a trimgalore.runscript using sed/awk to submit each trimgalore job to SLURM
+To run trimgalore on many individuals, I created a trimgalore.runscript using sed/awk to submit each trimgalore job to SLURM.
 See trimgalore.runscript in files.
 The runscript is a bash script that calls the jobscript and provides filepath to each forward and reverse fastq file.

 For example: